uhh-lt/mangosteen/code/README.md

 ## Remarks

 We used Debian Linux 8 (Jessie), the [Anaconda](https://www.anaconda.com/download/) distribution of Python 2, Java 8, and Maven.
 We cannot guarantee compatibility with other systems, but in principle it should work with recent versions of Ubuntu and Python 2.
+Another dependencies which are needed to run all scripts in this repository are:

+- graphviz (should be on the PATH)

+- A dump of BabelNet3.7.
+The path to unpacked archive (available from the authors of BabelNet free of charge) should be indicated in the config directory of the babelnet-extract tool.

 [paper]: https://arxiv.org/abs/1711.02918
 [Chinese Whispers]: (https://github.com/uhh-lt/chinese-whispers)